isc-projects/bind9/doc/arm/platforms.inc.rst

 https://kb.isc.org/docs/supported-platforms

-In general, this version of BIND will build and run on any POSIX-compliant system with a modern C compiler, BSD-style sockets with RFC-compliant IPv6 support, POSIX-compliant threads, and the :ref:`required libraries <build_dependencies>`.
+In general, this version of BIND will build and run on any POSIX-compliant system with a modern C11 (or better) compiler, BSD-style sockets with RFC-compliant IPv6 support, POSIX-compliant threads, and the :ref:`required libraries <build_dependencies>`.

-The following C11 features are required in BIND 9:
+The following C11 features are required to compile BIND 9:

--  Atomic operations support, either in the form of C11 atomics or **__atomic** builtin operations.
+-  Atomic operations support defined in <stdatomic.h>

--  Thread Local Storage support, either in the form of C11 **_Thread_local**/**thread_local**, or the **__thread** GCC extension.
+-  Thread Local Storage support defined in <threads.h>

-The C11 variants are preferred.

-The following C23 features are required in BIND 9.

--  C23-style attributes - namely [[maybe_unused]] attribute.
+Where it makes sense, BIND 9 uses C-standard fixes introduced by C17 update of the C11 standard.

 ISC regularly tests BIND on many operating systems and architectures, but lacks the resources to test all of them.
 Consequently, ISC is only